hugovk/docutils/docutils/docs/dev/policies.rst

   `Docutils Front-End Tools`_ should have a new section for any front-end tool that is added.  `Docutils Configuration Files`_ should be modified with any settings/options defined.
-For any non-trivial change, the HISTORY.txt_ file should be updated.
+For any non-trivial change, the HISTORY.rst_ file should be updated.

 * _`Tested` means that unit and/or functional tests, that catch all bugs fixed and/or cover all new functionality, have been added to